Gary Wilson (snooker player): 2020–21

-2021/22
+2021–22

 Wilson was a runner-up to Mark Williams at the 2021 British Open, losing by the scoreline of 4–6.
 This was Wilson's second ranking final appearance.
 At the 2021 UK Championship, he made his fourth maximum break in his first round match against Ian Burns.

-2022/23: First ranking title
+2022–23: First ranking title

-Wilson finally secured his first ranking title at the 2022 Scottish Open, defeating Joe O'Connor 9–2 in the final.
+Wilson secured his first ranking title at the 2022 Scottish Open, defeating Joe O'Connor 9–2 in the final.
+He also made it to the quarter-finals of the 2023 Players Championship by beating Ding Junhui 6–3, but there he suffered a 1–6 loss to Kyren Wilson.